Nobin272/CardMemoryGame/README.md

 ## Notes
 This is a work-in progress application that build using react-native.
-This uses react, redux and hooks for the project.
+This uses react, redux and hooks for the implementation of the functionalities.

 To Do:
 1. Fix Bug: Clearing the status of cards after the player click on the reset button